Sarah-Specialist/revamp-project/README.md

 ## Introduction

 This is my individual project for the Trent Global Software Development Basic course.
 I have used the current version of the Mos Burger website and updated it while retaining the brand feelings.
+The current website for Mos Burger Singapore can be improved upon!
+On the top of the website, there are many social media icons that clutter the brand logo and brand motto.
+On a smaller screen, the brand logo is hidden!
+The navigation bar is barely accessible.
+With some adjustment to HTML and CSS, the website becomes cleaner and responsive to the user.

 ## Built with